 “The times where we meet or reckon with our contradictions are often turning points, opportunities to enter into the deeper mystery of God or, alternatively, to evade the mystery of God.
 I’m deliberately using the word mystery to point to depth, an open future, immense freedom, a kind of beauty and truth that can’t be fully spoken or defined.”
 Richard Rohr

 Also, some people liken it to an “all-seeing eye”.
-I like to think of God being the ultimate observer, seeing everything in existence simultaneously and who is able to see hidden and invisible things like the thoughts and intentions of our hearts.
+I like to think of God being the ultimate observer (heads up quantum physics nerds!), seeing everything in existence simultaneously, as an omniscient being.
+He is able to see hidden and invisible things like the thoughts and intentions of our hearts.
 The Bible has much to tell us about this, most obviously in 2 Chronicles 16:9

 The eyes of the LORD search the whole earth in order to strengthen those whose hearts are fully committed to him.
 2 Chronicles 16:9 NLT